BrickMMO/website-about/v1/website-v1-process.markdown

     Fix the `Back to About` link at the bottom of the `v1.markdown` page.

     Add `Adam Thomas` as the only contributor.
 You can get content from the [about-flow](https://brickmmo.github.io/flow-about/v1) website.

-3. Version Two

-    Create a `v2.markdown` page.
-Use the `v1.markdown` as a starting point.

-    Remove any links to documents.
-Update the related links to include [website-v2](https://github.com/BrickMMO/website-v2).
-Change the image to the same image as the `index.markdown` file.

-    Add this description:

-    > The second version is in progress and currenlty deployed.

-    Fix the `Back to About` link at the bottom of the `v2.markdown` page.

-    Add `Adam Thomas` as the a contributor.
-You can get content from the [about-flow](https://brickmmo.github.io/flow-about/v1) website.

 [&#10132; Back to V2](/radio-about/v2)

 ---